yuvalelarat/Zombie-Game/README.md

 Special skill: When he's alive all the zombies can move faster.

-shoot 2 bullets and he's dead.
+Shoot 2 bullets and he's dead.

 Each kill gives +5 more score.